PABERTHIER/matchstick-game/README.md

 # matchstick-game

-A matchstick game with differents versions.
+A matchstick game with different versions.